Chart Color Schemes

 North Richmond lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, North Richmond's population is estimated at around 7,279.
-This reflects a growth of 921 people since the 2021 Census, which reported a population of 6,358.
-The increase was inferred from AreaSearch's resident population estimate of 7,136 based on latest ERP data release by ABS (June 2024), and an additional 321 validated new addresses since the Census date.
-This results in a density ratio of 329 persons per square kilometer.
-North Richmond's growth rate of 14.5% exceeded both SA3 area (4.6%) and SA4 region, making it a growth leader.
-Interstate migration contributed approximately 69.0% to overall population gains recently.
+The population of North Richmond statistical area (Lv2) is estimated to be around 6,989 as of November 2025.
+This figure represents an increase of 631 people since the 2021 Census, which reported a population of 6,358.
+The change is inferred from AreaSearch's estimation of the resident population at 6,902 following examination of ABS data released in June 2024 and validation of an additional 321 new addresses since the Census date.
+This results in a population density ratio of 316 persons per square kilometer.
+North Richmond (SA2) has experienced a 9.9% growth since the 2021 census, exceeding both its SA3 area's 4.6% and SA4 region's growth rates, making it a notable growth leader in the region.
+Interstate migration contributed approximately 69.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with base year 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with base year 2021.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Based on these projections, North Richmond is expected to increase by 1,532 persons to 2041, reflecting a total growth of 14.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, North Richmond (SA2) is expected to experience above median population growth nationally and increase by 1,498 persons to reach a total of 8,487 by the year 2041, reflecting an 18.7% increase over the 17-year period.

 Frequently Asked Questions - Population